Here you will find our answers to frequently asked questions about ELIAH.

 How does the operation on the light switch work?

-How does the operation on the light switch work if this is a changeover button?
+How does the operation on the light switch work if this is a changeover switch?

 Can ELIAH always start with the last selected program?